GoogleChrome/dialog-polyfill/README.md

 ## Limitations

-- Modal dialogs have limitations-
+In the polyfill, modal dialogs have limitations-

-  - They should be a child of `<body>` or have parents without layout (aka, no position `absolute` or `relative` elements), see below for more
+- They should not be contained by parents that create a stacking context, see below
-  - The browser's chrome may not be accessible via the tab key
+- The browser's chrome may not always be accessible via the tab key
-  - Stacking can be ruined by playing with z-index
 - Changes to the CSS top/bottom values while open aren't retained

-### Position
+### Stacking Context

-One major limitation of the polyfill is that dialogs must have parents without layout.
+The major limitation of the polyfill is that dialogs should not have parents that create [a stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context).
+The easiest way to solve this is to move your `<dialog>` element to be a child of `<body>`.

+If this isn't possible you may still be able to use the dialog.
+However, you may want to resolve it for two major reasons-

+1. The polyfill can't guarantee that the dialog will be the top-most element of your page
-This is required as the spec positions dialogs as part of the page layout _where they are opened_, and not positioned at a fixed position in the user's browser.
+2. The dialog may be positioned incorrectly as they are positioned as part of the page layout _where they are opened_ (defined by spec), and not at a fixed position in the user's browser.

-You can use a fixed layout, which allows the dialog to be positioned anywhere, by specifying the following CSS (works for both native and polyfill)-
+To position a dialog in the center (regardless of user scroll position or stacking context), you can specify the following CSS-

 ```css
 dialog {